Ten times yesterday. Eleven the day before. And it starts again today.

 Dementia care has a long-established principle, endorsed by the Alzheimer Society of Canada and every professional care framework, that literal truth is not always the most compassionate truth.
 Trained memory care professionals are taught never to correct a patient's reality.
 When someone living with dementia asks where their mother is, the caring response meets them where they are.
 KindredMind does exactly the same.

-Researchers have studied the comfort of a familiar voice in dementia care since the 1990s, what they call simulated presence therapy, examined in the Cochrane Systematic Review as a recognised non-pharmacological approach to behavioural and psychological symptoms of dementia.
+Researchers have studied the comfort of a familiar voice in dementia care since the 1990s, what they call simulated presence therapy, recognised in a 2025 peer-reviewed randomized controlled trial (PubMed 38646703) as an effective non-pharmacological approach to behavioural and psychological symptoms of dementia.

 KindredMind is authorised entirely by the people who love them most.
 You record your voice.
 You build the knowledge base.
 You decide when it answers.
 What your loved one experiences is not a trick.
 It is care.